Nanoonga/chtml-masonry/README.md

 It would not be practical to distribute an image database to demonstrate this CHTML algorithm, however, the native aspect ratio of Picsum placeholders is very regular.
 The rendered matrix would look like a grid instead of a brick wall, and you wouldn't need an algorithm to arrange them.

-In fact there are CSS-only strategies to the Masonry layout, but CSS is fragile and opaque.
+In fact there are CSS-only strategies to the Masonry layout, but CSS is fragile and nonobvious.
 There are CSS-JS strategies, too, but they're an order of magnitude slower because they operate on a rendered DOM.

 The CHTML strategy combines the speed of pure CSS with the control of pure JavaScript.